Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 If you use too hot of water or leave the plant under water for too long, you could kill the plant.

 Too cold of water or not long enough under the water can leave some of the spider mites alive.
-Not putting the pot and soil under the water with the leaves will also leave some alive.

-If there are only a few leaves that are infested, you can try pruning them off.
 This will remove the spider mites from the plant and stop them from doing any more damage.

 Be sure to dispose of the leaves in a sealed bag so the spider mites don’t escape and infest other plants.